 ONE OF MY STRAWBERRY PLANTS 😍

 I have so many that now I have to figure out a way to feed the family with them so no strawberry goes to waste.
 Well, my hens eat them when for some reason they go bad.
-Usually I eat them fresh right off the plant, in shakes, I make refreshing drinks, jam, popsicles, shortcake, and even salads.
+Usually, I eat them fresh right off the plant, in shakes, I make refreshing drinks, jam, popsicles, shortcakes, and even salads.

-So here it is what I am planning to eat with the family during the weekend:
+So here it is what I am planning to eat with the family:

 Food Dungeness Crab pan roasted in Chermoula Butter